How to Apply to Graduate School

 - Student ID field is your R number for applicants who attended Texas Tech University, Texas Tech University Health Sciences Center, or are TTU or TTUHSC faculty or staff.
 Otherwise you may leave this field blank.

-- We require official transcripts from all U.S. Institutions attended, including those institutions for which you received transfer credit toward your undergraduate degree.
+We require unofficial transcripts from all U.S. Institutions attended, including those institutions for which you received transfer credit toward your undergraduate degree.

-- Electronic official transcripts from U.S. institutions are preferred and should be sent to: Graduate.School@ttuhsc.edu
+- Electronic unofficial transcripts from U.S. institutions are preferred and should be uploaded to your www.bioraider.com material checklist.

-- Do NOT send international transcripts and/or mark sheets.
+- Do NOT provide international transcripts and/or mark sheets.
+Uploaded international transcripts will be deleted.
 See below for transcript evaluation requirement.

 - Hard copy official transcripts should be mailed to: